taosdata/TDengine/docs/en/10-third-party/05-bi/11-superset.md

 ---
 sidebar_label: SuperSet
-title: 与 SuperSet 的集成
+title: Integration With SuperSet
 toc_max_heading_level: 4
 ---
 Apache Superset is a modern enterprise level business intelligence (BI) web application primarily used for data exploration and visualization.
 It is supported by the Apache Software Foundation and is an open source project with an active community and rich ecosystem.
 Apache Superset provides an intuitive user interface that makes creating, sharing, and visualizing data simple, while supporting multiple data sources and rich visualization options.

 Through the Python connector of TDengine, Superset can support TDengine data sources and provide functions such as data presentation and analysis

 ## Install Apache Superset
 Ensure that Apache SuperSet v2.1.0 or above is installed.
 If not, please visit [official website]（https://superset.apache.org/）to install

 ## Install TDengine
 Both TDengine Enterprise Edition and Community Edition are supported, with version requirements of 3.0 or higher

 ## Install TDengine Python Connector
 The Python connector of TDengine comes with a connection driver that supports SuperSet in versions 2.1.17 and later, which will be automatically installed in the SuperSet directory and provide data source services
 The connection uses the WebSocket protocol, so it is necessary to install the taos ws py component of TDengine separately.
 The complete installation script is as follows:
 ```bash
 pip3 install taospy
 pip3 install taos-ws-py